harrel56/sample/README.md

 2.MoveFile - moving file from one location to another.
 It has been designed for command line execution.
 This program takes 2 arguments - a source file and a directory.
 It returns 0 on success and 1 otherwise.
 No files will be overwiritten without user permission.

-3.MyPlanner - GUI application develepod in QT framework.
+3.MyPlanner - GUI application developed in QT framework.
 It uses SQLite database.
 The compiled program has a lot of dependencies (dynamic linking) and I tried to provide all of the .dll files but it can turn out that something is still missing.